Africa

 Download and read more biographies at wels.net/missionarybios.

 Rev. Dan Witte is a theological educator for the One Africa Team.
 He helps seminary instructors and boards that oversee them in WELS’ sister synods in Africa.
 He serves as the One Africa Team’s Pastoral Studies Institute (PSI) adjunct instructor; Missionary Witte works with three professors at Wisconsin Lutheran Seminary to help pastors in Cameroon, Ethiopia, Kenya, Malawi, Nigeria, Uganda, and Zambia advance theologically and practically for sound ministry.
-Eighteen of those pastors are in a Bachelor of Divinity program through WLS’s Pastoral Studies Institute.
+Eighteen of those pastors are in a Bachelor of Divinity program through the Pastoral Studies Institute.
 Three others are enrolled in Master of Theology courses.
-Missionary Witte leads learning in some of the courses, coordinates visiting instructors, encourages pastors, and so forth.
+Missionary Witte leads learning in some of the courses, coordinates visiting instructors, encourages pastors, etc.

 Download and read more biographies at wels.net/missionarybios.